-Ann Marie Roepke, PhD, is a clinical psychologist with expertise in positive psychology, well-being, resilience, and stress-related growth.
+Ann Marie Roepke, PhD, works in the areas of positive psychology, well-being, resilience, and stress-related growth.
 Her research and practice focus on developing innovative ways to help people not only survive, but thrive, in challenging circumstances.
-She earned her doctoral degree at the University of Pennsylvania Positive Psychology Center under the mentorship of Martin Seligman, a founder of the field of positive psychology, and Angela Duckworth, a leading expert in grit.
+She earned her doctorate in clinical psychology at the University of Pennsylvania Positive Psychology Center under the mentorship of Martin Seligman, a founder of the field of positive psychology, and Angela Duckworth, a leading expert in grit.
 Dr. Roepke has designed and tested multiple programs that use positive psychology concepts and strategies to help people overcome adversity and build meaningful lives.
-Dr. Roepke now works as a postdoctoral fellow in the Veterans Administration Puget Sound Health Care System (Seattle Division), doing research and clinical care focused on integrating positive psychology interventions into practice with veterans.
-She has provided talks, workshops, and consultation about positive psychology, well-being, resilience, positive education, motivational interviewing, and stress-related growth to diverse audiences including educators, business people, clinicians, and non-profit workers.
+Dr. Roepke now works as a postdoctoral fellow in the Veterans Administration Puget Sound Health Care System (Seattle Division), doing research and clinical care focused on integrating positive psychology interventions into practice with Veterans.
+She has provided talks, workshops, and consultation about positive psychology, well-being, resilience, positive education, motivational interviewing, and stress-related growth to diverse audiences including educators, businesspeople, clinicians, and non-profit workers.
 She is passionate about using experiential learning approaches to assist providers in deepening their understanding of resilience, growth, and well-being.